top of page

 We will investigate whether a new approach to pain management, an online skills training program in emotional regulation, can help people with chronic pain manage the physical and emotional aspects of their pain.

-The 9-week program, iDBT-Pain (Online Dialectical Behavioural Therapy Skills Training for Chronic Pain), involves participating in eight 90 minute weekly group-based emotional skills training sessions over the internet using Zoom, and daily training using a web app to watch videos and complete tasks on a smart phone.
-Participation also means completing a series of questionnaires, before and after the nine-week program and three months later, meaning that the trial will be completed in approximately 5 months.
+Pain and Emotion Therapy is a 9 to 12-week psychological intervention, involving eight 60 to 90 minute sessions over the internet using Zoom, and daily training using a web app to watch videos and complete tasks on a smart phone.
+Participation also means completing a series of questionnaires, before and after the therapy, six and 12 months later, meaning that the trial will be completed in approximately 12 months.

 The Participant Information Statement (PIS) explains the trial in detail.

-We are not recruiting for this trial at the moment, but if you would like to register your interest to be contacted in 2025 and to receive details about the trial and participation please complete the form.
+We will begin recruiting for the next phase of this trial in 2026.
+If you would like to register your interest to be contacted when recruitment begins and to receive details about the trial and participation please complete the form.

 Register your interest